viktors-telle/personal-blog/content/blog/how-to-improve-your-code-readability/index.md

   - C#
   - .NET
 ---
 We spend more time reading others or our code than writing it.
 Here is the quote by Robert C. Martin a.k.a.
-Uncle Bob from his book Clean Code: A Handbook of Agile Software Craftsmanship:
+Uncle Bob from his famous book [Clean Code: A Handbook of Agile Software Craftsmanship](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882/ref=sr_1_1?crid=1T81N1JK49VW6&dchild=1&keywords=clean+code+a+handbook+of+agile+software+craftsmanship&qid=1600172289&sprefix=Clean+Code%3A+A+Handbook+of+Agile+Software+Craftsmanship%2Caps%2C247&sr=8-1):

 > Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
 We are constantly reading old code as part of the effort to write new code. ...\[Therefore,] making it easy to read makes it easier to write.

+These are strong words and clearly indicate that we should pay much more attention to writing a well-readable code.
+I will share nine suggestions that will make your code much more appealing and easy to read.

-## Place each parameter on the separate line
+## 1. Place each parameter on the separate line

 Class constructor and method parameters should be placed on a separate line.